manishmadugula/Notes/Code/spring.md

 ### Method Injection/ Setter Injection
 - Flexibility in dependency resolution or object reconfiguration, it can be done anytime.
 Plus, this freedom solves the circular dependency issue of constructor injection.
 - Null checks are required, because dependencies may not be set at the moment.
+- For optional or changeable dependencies, use setter injection

 ```java
 @Autowired